 Watson adds four new classrooms to our Education Center Sewickley to serve more students with autism spectrum disorders.

-The Watson Institute Friendship Academy, a 50,000 SF state of the art school building and a place where we can contribute to the growing revitalization of one of Pittsburgh’s most vibrant neighborhoods, welcomes students with emotional and behavioral challenges.
+The Watson Institute Friendship Academy, a 50,000 square foot state of the art school building and a place where we can contribute to the growing revitalization of one of Pittsburgh’s most vibrant neighborhoods, welcomes students with emotional and behavioral challenges.